AINxtGenDev/amar_max2_multiplayer_snake/README.md

 ## 🚀 Deployment with PM2

-For production deployment, we recommend using PM2 to manage the Node.js process.
+For production deployment, I recommend using PM2 to manage the Node.js process.

 ### Basic Commands
 ```bash